Valks/Peachpie-woocommerce/src/Plugins/WooCommerce/wp-content/plugins/woocommerce/packages/woocommerce-blocks/readme.txt

 5. WooCommerce Product Blocks in the block inserter menu

 == Changelog ==

-= 2.5.12 - 2020-02-05 =
-- Fix ratings appearing as text in the editor instead. #1650
-- Fix error with the All Products block and Internet Explorer 11 when adding products to the cart. #1642
-- bug: Check for instance of WooCommerce and WP_Error before initializing session and cart in `rest_authentication_errors` callback. #1698
-- Fix display of price slider when using RTL languages. #1651
-- Renamed the "all products" align option so it's clear the final element gets alignment, not just buttons. #1659

 = 2.5.11 - 2020-01-20 =
 - bug: Fix a javascript error when editing All Products inner blocks "Link to Product Page" option #1593